Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-Although high-value correspondence can be accessed in several formats, the papers housed in boxes 1 and 2 are the only complete record of exchanges.
-These boxes contain copies of high-value correspondence along with their original attachments, originals of other correpondence, and onion-skin copies of Burns's out-going correspondence.
-Originals of high-value correspondence, without the corresponding attachments, are housed separately in box 3 and closed to use.
-Most of the letters from notable correspondents including presidents have also been scanned and migrated to a library server, but not all of the correspondence and attachments are represented.
-To request access to electronic copies, please contact a reference archivist in the Rubenstein Library before coming to use this collection.
+Although high-value correspondence can be accessed in several formats, the papers housed in boxes 1-3 are the only complete record of exchanges.
+These boxes contain photocopies of high-value correspondence along with their original attachments, originals of other correspondence (including originals signed by mechanical means), and original onion-skin copies of Burns's out-going correspondence.
+Originals of high-value correspondence, without the corresponding attachments, are housed separately in box 16 and are closed to use.

 Organized alphabetically by correspondent and then chronologically, the bulk of this subseries documents Burns's work with several presidential administrations.
 Correspondents include Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Jimmy Carter, Ronald Reagan, George H. W. Bush, Spiro Agnew, Nelson Rockefeller, and Hubert Humphrey.
 The subseries also includes correspondence with his mentor, Wesley Clair Mitchell, and with his students, economists Milton Friedman and George Stigler.
 Burns's correspondence with presidents Eisenhower and Nixon constitute the most significant part of the subseries.
 These exchanges cover domestic economic matters such as recession, monetary and fiscal policies to regulate inflation and unemployment; international political and economic matters; and domestic political issues such as elections and party politics.